emprcl/emprcl.github.io/content/signls.md

 The _&#800;_ character under the grid number indicates that the grid slot is not empty.

+Like nodes, you can copy, cut and paste grids in the bank.

 ## Nodes reference

 Here is a reference guide for all the **node types** available in **Signls**.
 Each node has common [**note parameters**](#parameters) (except for the Hole) like key, velocity, length, channel, and probability.
 Some nodes also have **extra parameters** that give them unique behavior.